Frequently Asked Questions

 When something doesn’t work, look up here… and if it still doesn’t work, report how what was suggested here went.

-It’s also worth reading how to ask questions before posting on the mailing list or opening an issue in Github.
+It’s also worth reading how to ask questions before posting on the mailing list or opening an issue in GitHub.

 Getting more info

-with lots of logging, and the logging directly in
+logging, and the logging directly in the terminal (Otherwise, logs are

-the terminal (Otherwise, logs are sent to syslog
+sent to syslog

-usually end up in /var/log/auth.log
+, and usually end up in /var/log/auth.log

-sslh -v 1 -f -F myconfig.cfg
+sslh -v 3 -f -F myconfig.cfg

 forward to [PROBE] failed:connect: Connection refused